RSXEnthusiast/MediaHandler/README.md

 * Handle files that aren't mp4 or lrv
    * Could probably easily be modified to handle other media types, but this is all I need, so it's all the tool searches for.
 * Preserve the original media
+   * The video should be preserved at original quality
+   * The Audio track will be overwritten by the new WAV audio track
+      * This should be a lossless conversion, unless I misunderstood or missed something
 * So much other stuff that I haven't listed here
+   * Walk your dog
+   * Edit the video for you
+   * Repair your personal relationships

 # Usage
 * Clone into your directory with your media, then run the script.
-It will recursively process all of the media in the same folder as the MediaHandler folder, the folder above where the script is located.
+It will recursively process all of the media in the same folder as the MediaHandler folder, `../*` from the script, aka the folder above where the script is located.
+* Eg.
+   * I have a project directory called PROJECT containing four folders, each containing media for a specific camera angle.
+PROJECT is in a foldernamed VIDEO_PROJECTS
+   * I'd clone into the VIDEO_PROJECTS folder, so VIDEO_PROJECTS would contain the folders PROJECT and MediaHandler.
+   * The script would recursively scan for all media in the VIDEO_PROJECTS folder.
+   * If you only wanted to convert media in the PROJECT folder, instead of all media in the VIDEO_PROJECTS folder, you'd need to clone into the PROJECT folder instead.